The Ultimate Beginner’s Guide to Levies and Liens

 - If you do decide to give the IRS your time of day and file a Collection Due Process form, you go to your hearing and the verdict is to sustain the proposed levy.
 Ouch.

-After all of this happens the IRS will then receive liens as a legal claim for security against the tax debt.
+After all of this happens the IRS will then receive liens as a legal claim for security against the tax liability.
 Keep in mind that liens generally happen before levies.
-Once you’ve ignored the IRS’s notice demanding payment and haven’t paid your debt in 10 days, the liens on your property automatically go into effect.
+Once you’ve ignored the IRS’s notice demanding payment and haven’t paid your liability in 10 days, the liens on your property automatically go into effect.

 This all sounds like pretty heavy stuff and one heck of a tax controversy.
 If you ever find yourself in this situation (which you shouldn’t if you pay your taxes!) then you’re going to need to hire a tax attorney ASAP.
 The W Tax Group is here to help figure out the best tax resolution for you.